sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/hardware_assembly.md

-In this section we'll cover the two ways to set up the Simultaneous RFID Reader - M7E Nano 3.3V.
+In this section we'll cover the two ways to set up the Simultaneous RFID Reader - M7E .

 ### Communicating via USB-C Serial